bcharlier/HMMA238/README.md

 ## Web page

 <https://github.com/bcharlier/HMMA238>

 <https://github.com/HMMA238-2021/>

 ## Prerequisite

-Students are expected to know basic notions of probabilities, optimization, linear algebra and statistics.
+Students are expected to know basic notions of probabilities, optimization, linear algebra and statistics for this course.
+Some rudiments on coding is also expected (if, for, while, functions) but not mandatory.

 ## Course description